Many car buyers make purchasing decisions based on the technology fitted to their new ride.

 Keyless entry was first introduced by Ford in 1980.
 It was featured in the Ford Thunderbird, Mercury Cougar, Lincoln Continental and Lincoln Town Car, and adopted by the likes of Renault, Nissan and GM soon after.

 The first versions used a keypad that required a code to unlock the vehicle.
-Soon, more sophisticated systems were developed that turned keys into radio transmitters that sent a coded signal by radio waves to a receiver unit in the car.
+Soon, more sophisticated systems were developed that turned keys into radio transmitters that sent a coded signal to a receiver unit in the car.

 A related development is keyless start, which eliminates the need to insert your key into the ignition.
 The car’s engine is instead started with a start/stop button.

 Why you’ll like it.
 Keyless entry and start means easy access and convenience.
 You won’t have to fumble around for your car keys to unlock the door or start your car anymore.
 Locking and unlocking your doors, as well as starting and turning off your cars, is now a seamless process.

 The hardest part to get used to.
 It may take some time to get used to being able to get in your car without physically using a key.
 Or it could take time to adjust to using gestures to open the trunk.
 Once you’re acclimated, you won’t want to go back to having to use a physical key.

 Cars can be commonly found with standard safety features.
 Car manufacturers have their own names for the suite of safety features.
 For example, Ford calls its suite, “Co-Pilot 360.”
 These features can include technology that assists the driver.
 From blind spot monitoring to adaptive cruise control, these features can provide a semi-autonomous driving experience, while also helping drivers be safer on the road.